-Let’s Nationalize The Way We Run Elections
+Let’s Nationalize the Way We Run Elections

-During this pandemic spring, it seems as if the right to vote is up for debate – or some would say under siege – all over the country.
-President Trump has repeatedly urged his Republican Party fight to expanded voting opportunities as a counter to alleged (but never, ever verified) voter fraud, but also as a matter of partisan self-interest.
-State-by-state, and in some jurisdictions county-by-county, disputes over voter registration procedures, voter roll maintenance, early voting options, polling place staffing and safety, and most of all voting by mail, have become intensely politicized, more often than not in a fraught context of public health fears and grossly inadequate funding for election administration.
+During this pandemic spring, it seems as if the right to vote is up for debate — or some would say under siege — all over the country.
+President Trump has repeatedly urged his Republican Party to fight expanded voting opportunities as a counter to alleged (but never, ever verified) voter fraud, but also as a matter of partisan self-interest.
+State-by-state — and in some jurisdictions, county-by-county — disputes over voter-registration procedures, voter-roll maintenance, early voting options, polling-place staffing and safety, and most of all voting by mail, have become intensely politicized, more often than not in a fraught context of public-health fears and grossly inadequate funding for election administration.

-It’s far past time to address this crazy-quilt patchwork of state and local procedures and end the partisan guerrilla warfare over voting by creating a national system with uniform rules, non-partisan election administration, and adequate funding to make elections fair and secure.
-While both parties would benefit from settling how we hold elections on a national level, Democrats should have a particularly strong interest in establishing a meaningful and uniform right to vote that can overcome perpetual efforts to disenfranchise the vulnerable populations Democrats are sworn to protect.
+It’s far past time to address this crazy quilt patchwork of state and local procedures and end the partisan guerrilla warfare over voting by creating a national system with uniform rules, nonpartisan election administration, and adequate funding to make elections fair and secure.
+While both parties would benefit from settling how we hold elections on a national level, Democrats should have a particularly strong interest in establishing a meaningful and uniform right to vote that can overcome perpetual efforts to disenfranchise the vulnerable populations that Democrats are sworn to protect.

-Election law expert Rick Hasen has called for this fundamental reform for years, most succinctly in 2013 after an earlier close presidential election that might have gone badly awry:
+Election-law expert Rick Hasen has called for this fundamental reform for years, most succinctly in 2013 after an earlier close presidential election that might have gone badly awry:

 There is a better way.
-We can do things as they are done in most mature democracies, like Australia, Canada and the United Kingdom.
+We can do things as they are done in most mature democracies, like Australia, Canada, and the United Kingdom.
 Nationalize our elections and impose professional nonpartisan administrators.
 A neutral election board with its allegiance to the integrity of the voting process rather than to a political party should take on the basic tasks of voting.
 The goal would be to make sure that all eligible voters, but only eligible voters, could cast a vote that would be accurately counted.

 There’s no question that nationalizing elections is constitutional if limited to federal elections (those in which House and Senate seats and/or the presidency are at stake).
 But since all but a handful of states choose to coordinate most elections with federal elections, such an initiative would establish a general principle that voting opportunities would no longer depend on where an eligible citizen lives, much less on which political party happened to control a given state or county.

-A key feature of nationalizing elections would be to create a national voter registration system in which the maintenance of rolls would no longer be in the hands of (often-partisan) state election officials conducting often-over-aggressive “purges.”
+A key feature of nationalizing elections would be to create a national voter-registration system in which the maintenance of rolls would no longer be in the hands of (often-partisan) state election officials conducting often-over-aggressive “purges.”
 Hasen explains:

 The most important mission of this [nonpartisan national election board] would be to maintain registration and voting rolls.
 The government would register all voters now on the rolls and pick up new voters when they graduate or drop out of high school, paying all the costs of getting the documents necessary to prove a voter’s identity.
 When a voter moves and fills out a change of address form, the voter registration moves too.